on Friday, July 24, 2020

 Ag-Pro Companies News

-Do Know Your Options
+Do: Know Your Options

 For the most part, riding mowers fall into two categories: traditional riding mowers that are operated by a steering wheel and zero-turn mowers that are controlled by a lever system.
 They both come with a range of models that offer different engine and mowing deck sizes among several other features.
 Each has a leg over the other when it comes to certain applications.
 For instance, zero-turns are fast on flat land and exceptionally nimble.
 You can even hit top speeds of up to 10 mph with certain models like the Z740R.
-Fast as they may be, they’re typically not safe for hilly properties.
+With these speeds, they’re typically not safe for hilly properties.
 A traditional riding mower does well in both situations but won’t be able to hit the same high speeds.
 And, while they can maneuver through obstacles, they do have a larger turning radius to account for.

-Don’t Forget to Consider All Land Elements
+Don’t: Forget to Consider All Land Elements

-The three major land elements to think about are acres, terrain and obstacles.
+The three major land elements to think about are acreage, terrain and obstacles.
 One of the easiest places to begin is with how many working acres you have to mow.
 Here’s what we mean by working acres: Let’s say your property is 3 acres, but most of it is brush and woods so your working space in this scenario is only about ½ an acre.
 You can then take into account whether you’re dealing with mixed terrain, such as a mix of slopes and hills, or whether it’s predominantly level.
 If it’s more mixed than level, you’ll want to explore equipment that has extra stability and added control features like 4WD and all wheel steering, like many options in the X500 Series.
 The next thing to think about is whether you have a lot of obstacles like flower beds to work around.
 While zero-turns are especially known for quick maneuverability, there are also options in the traditional riding mower category that are up to the task.

-Do Take Care When Thinking About Deck Size
+Do: Take Care When Thinking About Deck Size

 Most mowing decks are available in a variety of sizes.
 You may be wondering what’s the best size mowing deck for a ½ acre, 1 ½ or even 3+ acre lot.
 As a general rule, the wider the deck, the more ground you’ll cover with each pass and the faster you’ll complete the job.
 If your working acres fall between ½–1 ¼ you can opt for a deck that’s 42”–54” in width.
 If you have a bigger property that’s 3 acres or fewer, you’d still fall into the same range only you wouldn’t want to opt for anything smaller than 48” wide.
 A smaller mowing deck on a larger property means you’ll be spending a whole lot more time managing the same area.
 For properties that are larger than 3 acres, consider starting with a mowing deck that’s at least 54” or wider.
 Some of these 3+ acre properties might be better served by a sub-compact tractor or even a commercial lawn tractor for more efficient mowing.

-Don’t be Shortsighted About Your Tasks
+Don’t: Be Shortsighted About Your Tasks

 - lawn mower buying guide